lbenart/phone-number-management/README.md

 ### Accessing the API

 The Phone Number Management API is now deployed and ready to use.
-You can access it at the following URL:
+Access it at the following base URL:

 ```
 https://rf2q7pg9rd.execute-api.us-east-2.amazonaws.com/dev/phone-numbers